KRISS Vector: Design

 The Vector uses an articulated mechanism referred to as the "Kriss Super V", which allows the bolt and an inertia block to move downward into a recess behind the magazine well.

 The theory is that at the end of this travel, the energy is transmitted downward rather than rearward, thus reducing the felt recoil.
 When fired, the barrel axis is in line with the shoulder as in the M16 rifle, but also in line with the shooter's hand.

 This is intended to reduce muzzle climb when combined with the off-axis bolt travel, though it also greatly raises the sight line in comparison to the bore axis.
 The initial prototype model by TDI achieved a rate of fire of 1,500 rounds per minute, though this was brought down to around 1,200 rounds per minute on the production models.
 Civilian models are limited to semi-automatic only.

 The Vector is split into two major assemblies in a similar manner to the AR-15 rifle, secured together with four push pins.
 Due to the weapon's unusual layout, the lower contains the action, charging handle, magazine well and barrel, while the upper contains the ejection port, rail system, pistol grip and fire control components, as well as the stock for configurations that have one.
 This modular design allows for toolless caliber conversions by swapping out only the lower.

 The Vector's safety is ambidextrous (as well as the fire mode selector on the auto trigger pack) while the ejection port, charging handle, bolt release catch and magazine release are not, and are only available in a right-handed configuration.

 Calibers such as .22 LR, .40 S&W and 9×19mm Parabellum were mentioned when the gun was first released.
-The Gen II versions with multiple design changes including a new 9mm variant were confirmed at SHOT Show 2015, though the .22LR version had yet to materialize and was thought to have been canceled up until SHOT Show 2020, when they announced its release.
+The Generation II versions with multiple design changes including a new 9mm variant were confirmed at SHOT Show 2015, though the .22LR version had yet to materialize and was thought to have been canceled up until SHOT Show 2020, when they announced its release.

 Vectors chambered in .45 ACP are designed to accept standard Glock 21 pistol magazines.
 A special "MagEx 30" kit was available to convert a factory 13-round .45 ACP Glock magazine to an extended high-capacity version, but was later marketed as a "25+" round kit.

 Vectors chambered in 9×19mm Parabellum use standard Glock 17 magazines.
 In 2019, KRISS released the "MagEx2" which extends the capacity of a factory standard Glock Magazine.
 The MagEx 2 is available in 9mm for an overall capacity of 40 rounds, 33 rounds of 10mm and 30 rounds of .45 ACP.